Magic Mike: Development

 Magic Mike is directed by Steven Soderbergh based on a screenplay by Reid Carolin, who is also one of the film's producers.
 The screenplay is in part inspired by Channing Tatum's experiences as a male stripper in Tampa, Florida, when he was 18 years old.
 Tatum said that he wanted to capture the atmosphere and energy of his past as a male stripper, but that the film is fictional, which allowed them to create their own scenarios.
 The project, announced in April 2011 was co-financed by Soderbergh and Tatum.
 Soderbergh was hired to direct after getting fired from Moneyball.
-In 2010, Tatum told an Australian newspaper that he would like to make a movie about his experiences as a male stripper, saying, "I've already got the director picked out.
+In 2010, Tatum told an Australian newspaper that he would like to make a movie about his experiences as a male stripper, saying: "I've already got the director picked out.
 I'd like Nicolas Refn, who did the film Bronson, to do it because he's insane for it."
-Refn initially agreed on doing the film because Tatum and he were going to do another movie together.
+Refn initially agreed on doing the film because he and Tatum were going to do another movie together.
 However, since that project did not get off the ground and due to his busy schedule, Tatum, who was then working with Soderbergh on Haywire, brought him the idea.
 After Soderbergh cast Tatum and Pettyfer in the lead roles, Carolin spent time revising the screenplay.
 He wrote the first draft in a month.
 Soderbergh suggested showing two points of view in the film: seeing through the eyes of young Adam and of his mentor Mike.